Ongoing siege following car explosion at hotel gate in Somalia's capital

 Gunmen from the al Qaeda affiliate Al-Shabaab gained access to the building after the car bomb explosion at the gate, he said.

 There is an ongoing operation to rescue people from inside the hotel, according to police.
-It is unclear at the moment whether there are casualties.

 The reason for the attack is also unclear but Hassan said a top military commander was inside the hotel at the time of the attack.
 Other senior military officials and lawmakers were also inside the hotel, Hassan said.

-The hotel is frequented by Members of Parliament, politicians, and security officials, but not foreigners.
+The hotel is frequented by members of Parliament, politicians and security officials, but not foreigners.

 Outside the hotel is the main security checkpoint to the airport and Halane base, which houses western missions, including the US embassy.